Accessories Bicycles Parts Specials Tools

 Metal pedal, usable plain or with toe clips and straps Rubber-block pedal,

-works with leather soles
+for traction with leather soles

 Platform pedal,